psalveso/EC50Calculator/README.md

 ### Running the script from the terminal

-After cloning/forking/downloading the repository, you first need to place your data file output by the INSTRUMENT NAME into the same directory as the script.
+After cloning/forking/downloading the repository, you first need to place your data file output by the Varioskan Lux into the same directory as the script.
 Then navigate to the directory that contains the script using a terminal.

 The script is run by entering `python3 EC50.py`.